-Forget waterboarding, if you want to torture me, put me in the grocery store and make me open those plastic produce bags.
-Those bags, or as I like to refer to them—Satan sacks—are almost impossible to open.
+Forget waterboarding, if you want to torture me, put me in the grocery store and make me open plastic produce bags.
+Those bags, or as I like to refer to them—Satan sacks—are almost impossible to pull apart.
 I know I’m not the only one who has experienced this.
 I see those telltale wads of disappointment littered through the potatoes and onions.

-Persisting, I imagine the security personnel eating popcorn and taking bets on whether I will be successful.
-I’m thinking the odds are not in my favor and they’d be wiser to send the tape to America’s Funniest Home Videos.
+Persisting, I imagine the persons manning the security cameras eating popcorn and taking bets on whether I will be successful.
+I’m thinking the odds are not in my favor and they’d be wiser to turn me into a meme.

 I toss down that pitiless plastic produce pouch, my fingers chapped and printless.
 Who needs fresh fruits and veggies?
 I resolutely head to the frozen food section.
 An apple a day may keep the doctor away, but those Satan sacks keep me away from the apples.